intel/stats-collect/docs/stats-collect-report.rst

    second report ID will be used for the second raw test result, and so on.
 Please, refer to the '--reportid' option description in the 'start' command for more information about the report ID.

+**--copy-raw**
+   Copy raw test results to the output directory (unless the output direcory is already part of the raw result sub-directory).